minprog/prog-project/info/10 Syllabus.md

-This is the final project.
-Your way out.
-Or your way in.
-Your masterpiece.

-## Overview
+*This is a beta version of the syllabus.
+It will be changed.*

 The programming project is the final course of the programming minor, and for the first time, you'll be able to create your very own piece of software from scratch.
-With this experience, we hope to enable you to independently study computer science or go out in the world and start creating your own software.
+With this experience, we hope to enable you to independently study computer science or go simply out in the world and start creating your own software.

-## To do
+## Expectations

+You only have four weeks to complete this course, so deadlines are tight.
+Here's what we expect you to do in those four weeks:

-### Create your own software project
+### Create your own software project ###

+Most of the time you will be writing code to create some sort of visualization tool or mobile app.
+Above all, we expect your application to solve some kind of clearly defined problem for the user(s).
+At the end of the month, you need to delived a *fully functional* application that solves that problem.

+### Attend daily standup meetings and Friday presentations ###

+You will be assigned a *mentor* who you will meet every morning at 10:00, 10:30 or 11:00 together with at most 10 other students.
+During this daily standup meeting you are expected to briefly report on progress and share your plans for the day.
+This provides you with an opportunity to see if other students will be tackling the same problem as you, and work together on said problem.

+Each Friday, you are expected to present to your mentor and fellow students the progress you have made on your application.
+The meetings will take place at around 13:00--15:00 in the afternoon.

+### Prepare yourself by reading documentation, sharing, and attending workshops ###

+Creating software consists of reading documentation as much as it consists of writing code.
+During this project, you will be on your own most of the time.
+Hence, you need to prepare yourself daily by reading up on concepts that you will apply and on problems that you encounter.

+We also expect you to liberally share your knowledge with other students and at the same time ask lots of questions.
+For some topics that pertain to most students, there will be small workshops taught by the staff.
+We expect you to attend these if you need to.

-### Attend many guest lectures
+### Attend many guest lectures ###

+During the month, several guest lectures will take place.
+These lectures will help you get ideas on how to make your project even better and what to do when the projects are over.
+Lectures normally take place at 14:00 in the afternoon.
+You are allowed to miss one of these lectures, but as a general rule, you need to attend them all.

+### Create a process book documenting your project ###

+Together with your completed software project, you will hand in a process book that documents the development process as well as the finalized application.
+This will help us grade your project.

+Besides that, it will guide you through the process of implementation.
+That is why in the first week, you will spend quite some time creating a first version of the process book.

-### Present your project at the end of the course
+### Present your project at the end of the course ###

+The final part of this course is the exhibition, where you are expected to demo your finished project to other students, family, friends and the teaching staff.
+This exhibition will take place on Friday 30 January, in the afternoon.

 ## Assessment

-Your pre-proposal, proposal, and status report will be evaluated on the bases of, at least, clarity and thoroughness.
+Your proposal and weekly presentations will be evaluated on the bases of, at least, clarity and thoroughness.
 Your implementation will be evaluated along four axes primarily:

-Scope
+**Scope**
-: To what extent does your code implement the features required by our specification?
+: To what extent does your code implement the features as agreed upon?

-Correctness
+**Correctness**
-: To what extent is your code consistent with our specifications and free of bugs?
+: To what extent is your code consistent with our requirements and free of bugs?

-Design
+**Design**
 : To what extent is your code written well (i.e., clearly, efficiently, elegantly, and/or logically)?

-Style
+**Style**
 : To what extent is your code readable (i.e., commented and indented with variables aptly named)?

 ## Schedule

-### Pre-Proposal
-due by noon on Mon 11/3

-### Proposal
-due by noon on Mon 11/10

-### Status Report
-due by noon on Mon 12/1

-### CS50 Hackathon
-from 7pm on Wed 12/3 until 7am on Thu 12/4

-### Implementation
+**Proposal and technical set-up**
+: due by Tue 6 January at 23:59

+**Design document and prototype user interface**
-due by noon on Sun 12/7
+: due by Fri 9 January at noon

-### CS50 Fair
-from 11am until 4:30pm on Mon 12/8
+**Implementation**
+: due by Thu 29 January at 23:59

+**Exhibition**
+: from 12:00--18:00 on Fri 30 January

 ## Deadlines

-Extensions on the final project are not granted, except in cases of emergency.
-Technical difficulties are not considered emergencies.
-Submitting more than seven minutes late is equivalent to not submitting at all.
+Extensions on projects, documentation and set-up are not granted, except in cases of emergency.
+If you ask for an exception *after* the deadline we require that you see a student advisor.
+Technical difficulties do not constitute emergencies.

+Projects submitted n hours late may be penalized by 10% for n in (0, 24], by 25% for n in (24, 48], by 50% for n in (48, 72], and by 100% for n greater than 72.
+Lateness will be determined by submissions' timestamps.